ghuntley/workshops/nixos-workshop/modules/05-introducing-the-nixstore/README.md

 and Peter can all have their versions of Firefox without conflicting with the other versions.

-How does Nixpkgs do it?
+How does Nix do it?
 It does it by naming components by the computed checksum of their inputs, and by not using a common global location.

 Each user has their own versions of `~/.nix-profile`, and all of the contents of those directories do not contain regular files.
 Instead, they are all symbolic